metabase/metabase/enterprise/frontend/src/embedding-sdk/README.md

 # Feedback
 For issues and feedback, there are two options:

-* Chat with the team directly on Slack: TODO
+* Chat with the team directly on Slack: If you don't have access, please reach out to us at [sdk-feedback@metabase.com](mailto:sdk-feedback@metabase.com) and we'll get you setup.
 * Email the team at [sdk-feedback@metabase.com](mailto:sdk-feedback@metabase.com).
 This will reach the development team directly.

 For security issues, please follow the instructions for responsible disclosure [here](https://github.com/metabase/metabase/blob/master/SECURITY.md#reporting-a-vulnerability).